Essential React Techniques Every Developer Should Know — Part 60

 // Cancel on component unmount

-Pro tip: bootstrap in react is one of the most searched topics by senior engineers.
+Pro tip: react css framework is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 // Advanced TypeScript generics pattern